 William Tunberg is a fine artist based in Venice, California.
-Tunberg specializes in marquetry sculpture, furniture, portraits and assemblage, and has been actively producing artwork for over 50 years.
+Tunberg specializes in marquetry sculpture, furniture and portraits, and has been actively producing artwork for over 50 years.

 Tunberg pioneered the use of marquetry in abstract expressionism and fine art sculpture.
-The technique of marquetry is an art form that spans back to the ancient Egyptians.
+Marquetry is an art form that spans back to the ancient Egyptians.
 During the time of Louis XIV, marquetry was the most highly prized of all arts.
 Now, in the 21st Century, what was once a revered and popular art form is rare and nearly extinct.
 Except for its logistical complexities, Tunberg's use of this classical technique has little in common with traditional marquetry.
 Using exotic natural and dyed veneers, Tunberg fragments and reassembles imagery into narratives of his personal experiences; he then laminates these narratives over complex sculptural forms.
-Often mistaken as paintings, Tunberg’s modern marquetry brings this Renaissance skill into the contemporary age.
+Often mistaken as paintings, Tunberg’s modern marquetry brings this ancient art form into the contemporary age.